TwinLizzie/Sylvie-2021/documentation/theory/consciousness.md

 1. There's a unique universal molecular signature corresponding to pain and pleasure that are literally built into the laws of physics itself.
 2. Or, it is simply the by-product of avoidance and attraction to certain stimuli.
 In which case, your reinforcement learning alrogithms probably do experience suffering.
 (Although it could perhaps be a micro-experience as trivial as a fraction of a tickle.)

-### Enough stoner talk!
-I just want an AI robot that acts and behaves like a human being.
+### But we just want an AI robot that acts and behaves like a human being.

 So let's go back to talking about event-recollection and memory creation.
 Pretty much 99% of what is going on in your brain as we speak is event-recollection.
 Think about those moments before you go to sleep where you remind yourself of that cringy joke you told your classmates back in high school.